Zoom is driving further into the customer service market

 By adding Solvvy’s proprietary tech to its contact center offering, the company will be able to build it out further with scalable self-service and conversational AI.
 At the same time, Zoom Contact Center customers will benefit from an automated, integrated and easy-to-deploy contact center as a result of Zoom’s Solvvy acquisition.

 Once the acquisition is complete, Zoom will incorporate and expand Solvvy’s capabilities across its Zoom Contact Center Platform.
-The transaction is expected to close during the second quarter of next year and neither company provided details on the terms of the sale.
+The transaction is expected to close during the second quarter of the company's fiscal year 2023 and neither company provided details on the terms of the sale.

 As employees begin to return to the office and organizations implement hybrid work policies, Zoom’s move into the customer service space makes a great deal of sense now that video calls are no longer as in demand as they once were during the pandemic.